 This technology would not put electrical engineering experts at risk of being replaced if they use it.
 On the contrary, electrical engineers have a unique skill set and knowledge that robots cannot imitate.
 Robots assist in increasing productivity and contribute to better working conditions.

-Electrical engineers have a lot to be excited about in the near future, and I think we all can't wait to see more amazing innovations take shape.
+Electrical engineers have a lot to be excited about in the near future, and I think the latest technologies in electronics are something to be excited about, not to mention what electronics in the future will be like.
 The above mentioned are some of the top innovative trends that will guide us into the future of electronics, where things are expected to become more convenient, effective, and economical.

 With innovation at the forefront of the electronic industry, there is no telling what the next disruptive technology will be.
-Keeping ahead of the curve when it comes to new market opportunities is essential in the modern business world, but doing so takes time and resources that your business might not have at the ready.
+This means that finding the right business solution to stay ahead of the curve is a must within the microelectronics industry.